-- make your project VAT-efficient;

-- make sure that VAT is applied only to relevant parts of your project; and

-- · claim back any VAT which you can.
+- make your project, and those of third party owners, are VAT-efficient; - make sure that VAT is applied only to relevant parts of projects; and - claim back any VAT which you can

 If your VAT status changes so you can reclaim more than you expected, you will need to return this to us.
 We will consider authorising the use of contingency if you underestimate VAT, but we cannot guarantee that this will be approved.
 It is therefore important to include the correct amount of VAT when applying to us.